cawleyflower/testDocs/content/CumulusLinux/Network_Virtualization/VXLAN_Routing.md

 To disable the VXLAN routing capability on a Trident II+ or Trident3 switch, set the `vxlan_routing_overlay.profile` field to *disable*.

-### Tomahawk
+### Tomahawk and Tomahawk+

-The Tomahawk ASIC does not support RIOT natively; you must configure the switch ports for VXLAN routing to use internal loopback (also referred to as *internal hyperloop)*.
+The Tomahawk and Tomahawk+ ASICs do not support RIOT natively; you must configure the switch ports for VXLAN routing to use internal loopback (also referred to as *internal hyperloop)*.
 The internal loopback facilitates the recirculation of packets through the ingress pipeline to achieve VXLAN routing.

-F or routing into a VXLAN tunnel, the first pass of the ASIC performs routing and routing rewrites of the packet MAC source and destination address and VLAN, then packets recirculate through the internal hyperloop for VXLAN encapsulation and underlay forwarding on the second pass.
+F or routing **into** a VXLAN tunnel, the first pass of the ASIC performs routing and routing rewrites of the packet MAC source and destination address and VLAN, then packets recirculate through the internal hyperloop for VXLAN encapsulation and underlay forwarding on the second pass.

-For routing out of a VXLAN tunnel, the first pass performs VXLAN decapsulation, then packets recirculate through the hyperloop for routing on the second pass.
+For routing **out of** a VXLAN tunnel, the first pass performs VXLAN decapsulation, then packets recirculate through the hyperloop for routing on the second pass.